What Is EPLI Insurance Coverage?

 Every day the unforeseen happens, and you should review your risk management strategies to ensure you have sufficient protection.
 In addition, employment practice claims and lawsuits have increased due to the legal environment, economy, and demographics.
 EPLI coverage helps protect your business and bottom line by protecting you from lawsuits that may arise from employees for violating their legal employment rights.

 Additionally, The number of harassment claims has increased in number and severity in recent years along with the rise of social media.
-This leads to the number of employers being sued to increase in recent years.
+This has led to the number of employers being sued increasing in recent years.

 How Much EPLI Insurance Coverage Do I Need?

-A Business Owners Policy (BOP) can provide limited EPLI coverage, but the limits tend to be very low - up to $100,000.
+A Business Owners Policy (BOP) can provide limited EPLI coverage, but the limits are insufficient for most businesses- only up to $100,000.
 This limit may be suitable for small businesses.
-However, many times, based on your individual business needs, we recommend getting higher coverage limits under a separate policy.
-These limits options are:
+However, based on your business needs, we often recommend getting higher coverage limits under a separate policy.
+The most common EPLI coverage limits that are offered are: